RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 7. Apply the configuration in the Configuration Manager

-8. Open the browser and select the "ssh" icon.
+8. Open the browser, connect to htt://http://198.71.59.129:9443 and select the "ssh" icon.
 A new tab will be open with the ssh emulation.

 Improving security
 =

-1. On the Configuration Manager go to Authentication and deselect the "Allow anonymous access"
+1. On the Configuration Manager of the Gateway server go to the protection tab, select "Enable brute force detection"

-2. On the protection tab, select "Enable brute force detection"
+2. On the Configuration Manager of the Primary Broker go to Authentication and deselect the "Allow anonymous access"

 3. If you want to some profile / connection will be available only for a specific Windows group, edit that profile and select Permissions and add that group to that profile.

-4. Logout the Thinfinity Workspace and log with a user who is not in that group.
+4. Open the browser, connect to htt://http://198.71.59.129:9443 and log with a user who is not in that group.
 You will not see that profile in the Portal.

 5. Logout the Thinfinity Workspace and log with a user who is part in that group.
 You will see that profile in the Portal.